The Entry into Jerusalem

 A king who sends for a donkey

-Jesus's approach to Jerusalem begins with an oddly specific instruction: he sends two disciples ahead to find a donkey and its colt, telling them exactly what to say if questioned, and "the disciples went and did as Jesus had instructed them" (Matthew 21:6, NIV).
+Jesus's approach to Jerusalem begins with an oddly specific instruction: he sends two disciples ahead to find a donkey and its colt, telling them exactly what to say if questioned, and "the disciples went and did as Jesus had directed them" (Matthew 21:6, RSV-CE).
 There's nothing accidental about the choice of animal.
 A king arriving for battle rode a horse; a king arriving in peace rode a donkey — a distinction well understood in the ancient world, and one Jesus appears to invoke on purpose rather than out of any practical necessity.

 A medieval fresco of Jesus riding a donkey toward a walled city gate, greeted by a crowd waving palm branches.